qinguorui2001/tp/docs/UserGuide.md

 * If a command requires `INDEX` as an input, only one input for `INDEX` is expected.

-* If a parameter is expected only once in the command but you specify it multiple times, only the last occurrence of the parameter will be taken.<br>
+* If a parameter is expected only once in the command, but you specify it multiple times, only the last occurrence of the parameter will be taken.<br>
   e.g. if you specify `m/cs2103 m/cs2101`, only `m/cs2101` will be taken.

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>